mike-li8/Power-BI-Business-Insights-360/README.md

 * The columns `customer_code`, and `fiscal_year` make up a **composite primary key**.

 ## Additional Data Tables
-Additional data tables provided in stakeholder meetings.
+Additional data tables were provided in stakeholder meetings.
 Sample records from each table are provided below.

 operational_expenses
 | 	market	 | 	fiscal_year	 | 	ads_promotions_pct	 | 	other_operational_expense_pct	 |